ballerine-io/ballerine/apps/backoffice/README.md

 * A case management to approve, reject or classify users manually.
 * Create workflows operators can trigger from the interface.
 * Optimize manual work by customizing the layouts and information presented.
-* Use as a standalone tool or embed in your existing backoffice - Soon.
+* Use as a standalone tool or embed in your existing back-office - Soon.

 **Features:**